-Between December 2019 and mid-January 2020, a total of 168,778 Statement of Financial Interests forms were distributed to 6,626 state, county, and local government entities for distribution to public officials, public employees, and candidates required to file Statements of Financial Interests for the 2019 calendar year pursuant to the Ethics Act.
-The Administrative Division updated the distribution list to avoid duplicate, erroneous and/or obsolete mailings.
+Between December 18 and December 24 of 2020, a total of 176,020 Statement of Financial Interests forms were distributed to 6,543 state, county, and local government entities for distribution to public officials, public employees, and candidates required to file Statements of Financial Interests for the 2020 calendar year pursuant to the Ethics Act.
+The Administrative Division continued to update the distribution list to avoid duplicate, erroneous and/or obsolete mailings.